Permaculture Design Course for Educators of Children: Starting 14th September 2022

 February: 1st, 8th, 15th

 Tasks will be set each week, preferably to be completed by the following week.
 These will be mainly outdoor tasks which will be explained either during the teleconference calls or by written instructions /videos.
-These will be things which you can do with children or alone, and will take up to an hour each week.
+These will be things which you can do with children or alone, and will take around an hour each week.

 Low waged (household income below £13k) £400